 Most bridal shows take place from winter to early spring.
-This time of year goes hand in hand with engagement season and it’s also a slower time of year for wedding vendors.
+This time of year goes hand in hand with engagement season, and it’s also a slower time for wedding vendors.
 Becoming a bridal show vendor is a major commitment and one you don’t want to do half-heartedly.

 It’s a serious investment on many different levels.
 From the cost of the show, to marketing materials, production costs, to lead follow-up—there’s a lot!
 Regardless, bridal shows can be a lucrative investment.
-One booking could pay for itself.
+One booking could cover the cost of participating.
 As another bonus, you get to be front and center to many brides all at one time.
 However, before you go investing in this opportunity, let’s see if you’re truly ready to be a vendor at a bridal show.